Makko.ai Glossary

 Cooldown

-A limit that prevents actions from repeating too quickly.
+A limit that prevents an action from repeating too quickly after it has been used.

 Collision